gbeckers/Darr/README.rst

 |Docs Status| |Repo Status| |PyUp Badge|

-Darr is a Python science library that enables you to work efficiently with disk-based numeric arrays without depending on tool-specific data formats.
+Darr is a Python science library that enables you to store and access disk-based numeric arrays, without depending on tool-specific data formats.
-This makes it easy to share your data with those who do not use Darr or even Python.
-No exporting required and, as the data is saved in a self-explanatory way, not much explanation required either.
+This makes it painless to access your data in many different languages and on different analysis platforms.
+No exporting required and, as the data is saved in a self-explanatory way, not much explanation required either when sharing or archiving your data.
 Tool-independent and easy access to data is in line with good scientific practice as it promotes wide and long-term availability, to others but also to yourself.
-More rationale for this approach is provided
+More rationale for this approach is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.
-`here <https://darr.readthedocs.io/en/latest/rationale.html>`__.

 Darr supports efficient read/write/append access and is based on universally